Fees & Funding

 Students classed as ‘Home Fee’ status

-Students classed as ‘International Fee’ / ‘Overseas’ status
+Students classed as ‘Overseas Fee’ (sometimes referred to as ‘International’) status

 You will be required to pay the full cost of your tuition fees.
-Fees for new entrants classed as ‘Overseas’ Fee status in 2021/22 are £17,930 on entry.
+Fees for new entrants classed as ‘Overseas’ Fee status in 2021/22 were £17,930 on entry.
 Fees for subsequent years may be subject to increases year on year in line with inflation and Government Policy.
+This will be clearly communicated to applicants when they are offered a place, if not before.
 Please see the Conservatoire Fees Policy for more information.

 If necessary, government loans, scholarships or sponsorship should be sought from your country of origin.
 All students classed as Overseas fee status must have funding or, if self-funded, appropriate funds in place, prior to starting the programme.
 National Centre are currently not in a position to provide scholarship or bursary opportunities to Overseas Students.
 If you have any questions please do contact firstname.lastname@example.org